 We had already walked for a week before we got to Cavaillon, having come down from the Baronnies and across the Luberon.
 The weather had been extremely hot and we had taken refuge in an air-conditioned hotel at Cavaillon.

+Having crossed the slow, sandy Durance river, we followed the rocky chain of the Alpilles to St-Rémy-de-Provence, then to Fontvieille.
 After that we came to the edge of the Camargue, which was covered with a network of canals, some of them without bridges, and eventually reached the majestic Rhône at Arles.

 From here we set off across the Camargue proper, a flat land of marshes, lakes and canals, until we crossed the Petit Rhône (not as small as it sounds), followed by the Rhône-Sète canal, and arrived at St-Gilles.

 Cavaillon has a railway station so you can get there from almost anywhere in France.